The Pawpaw Renaissance

 A brief history of the Pawpaw tree

-Fossils closely resembling Asimina triobla date back to 23 - 5.3 million years ago, and the earliest record of the Pawpaw tree in North America dates back to the 1500s.
+Fossils closely resembling Asimina triobla date back to 23 - 5.3 million years ago.

 If you’re interested in the history of the Pawpaw, you might enjoy this article: The Pawpaw: A Forgotten North American Fruit tree